Kazevic/curated-programming-resources/resources.md

     - Reference guides: for [Scratch][scratch-reference] and [Snap/Build Your Own Blocks][scratch-snap-reference] (a
       variant of Scratch)
       Contains comprehensive descriptions of all language features.
-The Scratch reference will be useful for all levels, and the Snap reference will be particularly useful for those who are already proficient at programming in another language.
+The Scratch reference will be useful for all levels, and the Snap reference will be particularly useful for those who're already proficient at programming in another language.
     - [Scratch for Educators][scratch-educators]
       Scratch's official portal and collection of resources for teaching using Scratch.